eebasso/WarpX/Docs/source/usage/parameters.rst

     than periodic.

 .. fv:var:: warpx.maxlevel_extEMfield_init
-    :annotation: (default is maximum number of levels in the simulation)
+    :type: default is maximum number of levels in the simulation

     With this parameter, the externally applied electric and magnetic fields will not be applied for levels greater than ``warpx.maxlevel_extEMfield_init``.